S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Introduction

 \zjh{Our contributions can be summed up as follows: \begin{itemize} \item We collect a new fine-grained labeled Mars dataset for terrain semantic segmentation, which contains a large amount of Martian geomorphological data.
 Our dataset is sparsely annotated by a professional team under multiple rounds of inspection rework.
-The high-quality dataset can provide accurate and rich segmentation guidance. \item We propose a self-supervised multi-task learning approach to improve the performance of Mars imagery segmentation, in which the network can learn strong representations by explicitly modeling both the low-frequency color feature and high-frequency texture feature of the input image.
-It enables self-supervised learning to extract more useful and comprehensive information, providing better initialization for downstream tasks. \item An uncertainty-based semi-supervised training strategy is introduced to take full use of unlabeled Mars image areas.
-We exploit task uncertainty to generate confident pseudo-labels, reducing noise in labeled areas.
-Semi-supervision is applied to employ more data to improve the generalization ability of the model without compromising the feature representation ability by introducing noise. \end{itemize} }
+The high-quality dataset can provide accurate and rich segmentation guidance.

+\item \newtxt{We systematically study the data augmentations used in current mainstream SSL methods and find their detrimental impact on Mars image segmentation, especially the traditional color augmentations.
+We analyze this problem and further propose two new and effective augmentations, \textit{SAM-Mix} and \textit{AugIN}, boosting the performance of SSL methods for Mars image segmentation. }

+\item \newtxt{To fully take advantage of the unlabeled data, a soft-to-hard consistency learning strategy is introduced.
+The model is constrained to learn consistency by the hard pseudo-labels in high-confidence regions as well as the soft pseudo-labels in low-confidence regions, further improving the consistency.} \end{itemize} }

 {The rest of this article is organized as follows.
 In Section~\ref{sec:related}, we provide a detailed survey on Martian datasets and a brief review of deep learning for Mars.
-Section~\ref{sec:dataset} introduces our Mars segmentation dataset.
-Section~\ref{sec:method1} and Section~\ref{sec:method2} describe our framework for Mars semantic segmentation.
-Experimental results are shown in Section~\ref{sec:exp_selfsl} and Section~\ref{sec:exp_semisl}.
+Section~\ref{sec:dataset} introduces our proposed Mars segmentation dataset.
+Then we present our framework for Mars semantic segmentation in Section~\ref{sec:semi}.
+Experimental results and analysis are shown in Section~\ref{sec:exp}.
 The conclusion is finally given in Section~\ref{sec:conclusion}.}